mongodb/docs/source/administration/configuration.rst

    data, for which smaller chunk sizes are best, and minimizing chunk migration, for which larger chunk sizes are optimal.

-.. seealso:: ":doc:`/core/sharding`" for more information on sharding and shard cluster configuration.
+.. seealso:: The ":wiki:`Sharding`" wiki page for more information on sharding and shard cluster configuration.

+   ..
+STUB ":doc:`/core/sharding`"

 Running Multiple Database Instances on the Same System
 ------------------------------------------------------